bektas-sari/flutter_business_card/README.md

 # 💼 Flutter Business Card App (Flutter APP)

-A fully customizable and elegant Flutter business card app.
+🌟 Fully Customizable and Elegant Flutter Business Card App This project is a modern, elegant, and fully customizable digital business card application built using Flutter.
+It is designed to help individuals and professionals showcase their personal or corporate brand identity with style and interactivity across mobile and web platforms.

+💼 Key Features
+Modern UI Design
+A sleek, responsive layout that adapts beautifully to both mobile and web environments.
+Clean typography, well-structured sections, and smooth animations ensure a professional look and feel.

+Profile Section
-This project features a modern layout with a profile picture, name, title, contact info, address, website, social media icons, and a QR code.
+Includes a profile picture, full name, job title, and a brief personal or professional tagline.
-Ideal for showcasing your personal or professional brand in mobile or web environments.

-## ✨ Features

-- Profile photo with `CircleAvatar`
-- Full name and professional title
-- Contact details: phone, email, address
-- Personal website link
-- Social media icon buttons (LinkedIn, GitHub, Instagram)
-- Embedded QR code linking to your website
-- Responsive and scrollable layout
-- Card design with rounded corners and shadow
+Contact Information
+Easily editable fields for email, phone number, physical address, and website – allowing users to keep all essential info in one place.

+Social Media Integration
+Display icons linking to LinkedIn, GitHub, Twitter, Instagram, or any other platform you wish to include.

+Dynamic QR Code
+Automatically generates a QR code linked to your website, contact vCard, or portfolio – enabling instant sharing and connectivity.

+Theme Customization
+Support for light/dark themes, color palettes, fonts, and spacing adjustments – so your card can reflect your unique brand identity.

+Responsive Layout
+Optimized for both portrait and landscape orientations, and fully adaptable to smartphones, tablets, and web browsers.

 ## 🚀 Technologies Used